MaxHillebrand/archive_towardsliberty/docs/bitcoin/Qubes.md

 Is a VM dedicated to manage the usb ports.
 This means, if you connect a usb device, at first it is only connected to sys-usb.
-Next, you have to manually specify the AppVM that the usb device should connect to.
+Next, you have to manually specify the app VM that the usb device should connect to.
-Sys-usb thus ensures that the usb device does not get access to just any AppVM, only the one you specify.
+Sys-usb thus ensures that the usb device does not get access to just any app VM, only the one you specify.
-List all attached usb devices by executing in dom0: `qvm-usb list`, and attack them to an AppVM by executing in dom0: `qvm-usb attack <AppVM> sys-usb:<DEVID>'.
+List all attached usb devices by executing in dom0: `qvm-usb list`, and attack them to an app VM by executing in dom0: `qvm-usb attack <app VM> sys-usb:<DEVID>'.

 ## Template VMs